walshbr/walshbr.github.io/_posts/2025-05-09-couch-to-paragraph-writing-program.md

     url: https://scholarslab.lib.virginia.edu/blog/couch-to-paragraph-writing-program
 ---

-Rebecca Foote recently invited me to a part of an [ACH](https://ach.org/) panel on publishing in digital humanities along with Jojo Karlin and Nat McGartland.
+Rebecca Foote recently invited me to be a part of an [ACH](https://ach.org/) panel on publishing in digital humanities along with Jojo Karlin and Nat McGartland.
 You can other find other posts related to that conversation [here](https://walshbr.com/tag/ach-publishing/).

 ---